Linaro/lava/doc/v2/integrate-uefi.rst

-Other UEFI implementations (like the D02 and D03 below) use a system which is closer to `BIOS`_. **These are not possible to drive through serial at all** as changes are indicated by changing the colour highlight and other similar mechanisms.
+Other UEFI implementations (like the D02 and D03 below) use a system which is closer to `BIOS`_. **These are not possible to drive through serial at all** as changes are indicated by changing the color highlight and other similar mechanisms.
 Admins would need to configure the system to use a boot order or other supported mechanism so that LAVA does not interact with the UEFI at all.